aklycbt/PubRepoAklycbt/README.md

 #### 2. Back-end

 Port 4200 is used for listening to any server request.
-The request is routed to the associated API endpoint for processing with use of ExpressJS (i.e. _var express = require("express");_ ).
+The request is routed to the associated API endpoint for processing with use of ExpressJS (i.e. _var express = require('express');_ ).

 ![image](https://user-images.githubusercontent.com/87492917/131130549-d7af6d5d-afae-4d7f-8ea8-609bc9b6d641.png)